 We currently have no products that are approved for commercial sale and may never be able to develop marketable products.
 We are very early in our clinical development for both PLN-74809 and PLN-1474.
 Because PLN-74809 is our lead product candidate, if PLN-74809 encounters safety or efficacy problems, development delays, regulatory issues or other problems, our development plans and business would be significantly harmed.
 We have completed various Phase 1 trials of PLN-74809.
 We are enrolling two Phase 2a trials in IPF, including a PET imaging trial.
 We are also conducting a Phase 2a PSC trial which is currently enrolling patients.
-PLN-74809 is also being evaluated in an ongoing Phase 2a trial to evaluate its potential to address ARDS in patients with at least severe COVID-19.
 We are also collaborating with Novartis to develop PLN-1474 for liver fibrosis associated with NASH and have completed a Phase 1a SAD/MAD study evaluating PLN-1474 in healthy volunteers.
-The IND for this candidate was transferred to Novartis in the first quarter of 2021, and Novartis will be responsible for all future PLN-1474 development, manufacturing, and commercialization activities.
+The IND for this candidate was transferred to Novartis in the first quarter of 2021, and Novartis is responsible for all PLN-1474 development, manufacturing, and commercialization activities after the initial development period.
 All of the risks and uncertainties that apply to PLN-74809 or any candidates that we develop independently apply equally to our collaborator with respect to advancement of PLN-1474.
-In addition, we also face risks resulting from our reliance on Novartis for all future development of this candidate.
+In addition, we also face risks resulting from our reliance on Novartis for development of this candidate.
 See "-Risks Related to Our Reliance on Third Parties."